 - The upper body is leaning slightly towards the valley

-- The arms are bent as well and positioned at the sides of the body
+- The arms are bent and positioned at the sides of the body

 - Body tension helps to react quickly to new situations.
-However, do not mistake tension with stiffness, the position should be comfortable and easy to hold
+However, the body should not be stiff but taut and the position should be comfortable and easy to hold

-CheckYeti Tip: In order to better visualise the right posture, it is helpful to picture axes through the ankle, knee and hip joints.
+CheckYeti Tip: In order to better visualise the right posture, it may be helpful to picture axes through the ankle, knee and hip joints.
 These axes should be parallel to each other.

 Adopting the right body posture for carving

-Carving combines the thrill of skiing downhill at high speeds with nice and long turns.
+Carving combines the thrill of skiing downhill at high speeds with smooth, long turns.
 The right technique guarantees not only fun but also safety on the slopes.

-The difference to classic parallel turns is that it requires a more inclined position of the body while making a turn.
-What is more, the skis don’t slide but instead carry the skier, as if they were on tracks, across the slope.
+The difference to classic parallel turns is that a carving turn requires a more inclined body position.
+Also, the skis don’t slide but instead carry the skier, as if on tracks, across the slope.
 It is very important to push the edges of the skis deep into the snow.
-The traces you leave in the snow will tell you whether you carved well or whether your skis slid downhill.
-As you need to push the knees and hips uphill, the upper body has to compensate for that movement in order to not lose balance.
+The traces left behind will indicate whether you carved well or whether your skis slid downhill.
+The upper body compensates for the downward force on the knees and hips during the uphill movement, so that balance is maintained.

 Short and sweet: short turns

-On narrow or busy pistes, knowing how to do short turns is definitely an advantage.
-Short turns have a smaller radius and can be done at a higher interval one after another.
-Because of the particularly short turns, it is important that the legs, especially the ankles and knees, initiate the movement and that the upper body stays still.
-This means that the upper body is kept steady and faces the valley at all times while the legs move and make the turns.
-When doing this type of turn, the skis should leave the fall line as quickly as possible.
+On narrow or busy pistes, a well-practiced short turns technique is definitely an advantage.
+Short turns have a smaller radius and can be done consecutively at a faster interval.
+As the turns are particularly short, it is important that the legs, especially the ankles and knees, initiate the movement.
+The upper body remains steady and faces the valley at all times whilst the legs do the work and make the turns.
+When skiing short turns, the skis should leave the fall line as quickly as possible.

 Avoiding the most common mistakes

-In this part, the team at CheckYeti will explain the most common mistakes skiers do and how to avoid them.
+Here, the team at CheckYeti explains the most common mistakes made by skiers and how to avoid them.

-For skiing, the right position of the lower body is essential.
-The ankles, knees and hip joints are particularly important.
-A mistake that can happen here is that the joints are kept too stiffly.
-In that case, they cannot cushion bumps and skiers lose their balance.
-However, when the joints are bent and loose, they are ready to react to irregularities on the slopes.
+For skiing, the correct position of the lower body is essential, the ankles, knees and hip joints being particularly important.
+One common mistake is that the joints are held too stiffly.
+In this case, they cannot cushion bumps and skiers lose their balance.
+When the joints are bent and flexible, they can quickly react to irregularities on the slopes.

 Another common mistake is that the skis are kept too flat on the snow.
 It is important to keep the skis on their edges in order to be able to steer them easily.
-A good exercise to get a feeling for the edges, is to stand sideways on the slope and push the edges into the snow.
+A good exercise in getting a better feeling for the edges is to stand sideways on the slope and push the edges into the snow.
 Then, let some of the pressure go until you start sliding down the hill.
 After some seconds, push the edges into the snow again to come to a halt.
-Repeat this several times on both sides until you get the edges under control.
+Repeat this several times on both sides until you have a better feel for the edges.

 A correct upper body posture is just as important as having the lower body in the right position.
-Naturally, there are mistakes that happen but should be avoided.
-For example, it happens that the upper body and the head lean too much to the inside of the turn.
-Consequently, the skier loses the pressure on the outer ski and the control while steering.
-Also, do not force the turn with a rotation of the upper body but initiate the turn with the legs.
-The result of both mistakes is that the body weight is shifted towards the inner ski and it is thus not possible to exercise enough control over the skis during the turns.
+Naturally, there are mistakes that happen but can be avoided.
+For example, when the upper body and the head lean too much towards the inside of the turn.
+The skier loses pressure on the outer ski and consequently the control while steering.
+Also, turns should not be forced with a rotation of the upper body but rather initiated by the legs.
+The result of both mistakes is that the body weight is shifted towards the inner ski and full control of the skis is lost during turns.

 In the best case, the upper body is steady and upright.
-Upper body and head are leaning towards the valley and over the downhill ski in order to compensate the movement of knees and hip towards the hill.
+The upper body and head lean towards the valley and over the downhill ski in order to compensate the movement of the knees and hips towards the hill.

-A good way to practice this is to hold the poles together in front of the body and to always keep them parallel to the slope while skiing.
+A good way to practice this is to hold the poles together in front of the body and to keep them parallel to the slope while skiing.
 This creates tension in the upper body.
-The important aspect is that the arms are steady and the whole upper body moves towards the valley.
-Tension is also needed to avoid the rotation of the upper body.
+It is important that the arms are kept steady, the whole upper body moves towards the valley and that the upper body doesn’t rotate.
 This can be achieved by pressing the hands into the hips.
-The exercise continues with keeping the upper body steady and then starting the movement only with the legs.
+The exercise continues. keeping the upper body steady and starting the movement with the legs only.

-If the weight transfer is not carried out correctly, it is not possible to navigate precisely.
-A mistake that can often be seen on the slopes is that skiers lean back too far.
-This might happen because of insecurity on the skis or fear of either the slope or the speed.
-By doing so, the pressure on the outer ski is not enough and, therefore, skiers lose control.
+If bodyweight transfer is not carried out correctly, precise navigation is not possible.
+One mistake that can often be seen on the slopes is that skiers lean back too far, causing the pressure on the outer skis to be reduced and the skier losing control.
+This may happen because of inexperience or due to fear of either the slope or the speed.

 Can you feel your heels all the time or do you have a burning sensation in your thighs?
-That’s a sign for a wrong posture!
-To avoid this mistake, lean to the front and push your shins against the ski boots.
-The feeling might be unusual in the beginning but the movement is very important for a smooth descent.
-An exercise to counteract a bad posture is to cross your arms or to keep the poles together in front of the body to force the forward movement.
+Burning thighs are a sign of incorrect posture so to avoid this mistake, lean to the front and push your shins against the ski boots.
+The feeling might be unusual at first but the position helps enable smoother descents.
+One exercise to counteract bad posture is to cross your arms or to keep the poles together in front of the body, to force the forward movement.